 “There’s nothing wrong with being questioning, and you don’t need to convince yourself of anything.
 You’re fine how you are!
 I’d just give it more time, because 6 months is not very long when you’re trying to figure out your sexuality.”

 “I mean… girls are still cute, right.
 And I find some girls cuter than some guys.
 And having a preference in terms of intensity tends to indicate that someone’s sexuality isn’t stable.
 This means that I am statistically more likely to be straight.
-And if I’m straight, it means I’m faking it for attention, and this literal gay porn I’m watching is just to make me feel more bi even when I really know I’m a straight pretender.”
+And if I’m straight, it means I’m faking it for attention, and this literal gay indecent content I’m watching is just to make me feel more bi even when I really know I’m a straight pretender.”

 “You may be straight/bi, there are subcultures of LGBT but lots of people don’t agree with them because they say that it’s just a straight person trying to be special (homo flexible and hetero flexible), I agree”